-The connection between Carey and Diersen dates back to the 2000 season, when Carey took over as offensive coordinator and offensive line coach at Wisconsin-Stout, where Diersen was a graduate assistant on a Blue Devils team that went into the Division III playoffs undefeated.
+The connection between Carey and Diersen dates back to 2000 when Carey took over as offensive coordinator and offensive line coach at Wisconsin-Stout, where Diersen was a graduate assistant on a Blue Devils team that went into the Division III playoffs undefeated.
 After coaching the defensive line, outside linebackers and special teams at the University of Dubuque from 2001-03, Diersen returned to UW-Stout as defensive coordinator in 2004 and was reunited with Carey.
 The two remained with the Blue Devils through 2006.

 As a player, Diersen was a three-time all-conference defensive end at Huron (S.D.)
 University from 1994-98, where he earned his bachelor’s degree in 1998.
 He added a master’s degree in education from UW-Stout in 2005.